k98kurz/sqloquent/readme.md

 coupling or with a custom coupling to an arbitrary SQL database client.
 The cryptographic audit trail features can be used with any SQL database coupling.

+#### Connection Information

+Connection information can be bound or injected in several places:

+- Bound to each individual model
+- Injected into the query builder
+- Bound to the query builder
+- Bound to the db context manager (see below)

+The higher in the list, the

 #### Example

 The most thorough example is the integration test.
 The model files can be found